michaelsyao/AI-for-Trading/README.md

 analyzing fundamental data, and by quadratic programming.

 4. [Multi-Factor Model](Final_project_4_starter_v3.ipynb)
     >Generate multiple alpha factors.
-Then you will apply various techniques to evaluate the performance of your alpha factors and learn to pick the best ones for your portfolio.
->You will
-formulate an advanced portfolio optimization problem by working with constraints such as risk models, leverage, market neutrality and limits on factor exposures
+Evaluate the performance of alpha factors and formulate an advanced portfolio optimization by working with constraints such as risk models, leverage, market neutrality and limits on factor exposures

 5. [NLP on Financial Statements](S2_project_5_starter.ipynb)
 6. [Analyzing Stock Sentiment from Twits](FINAL_project_6_SentimentAnalysis.ipynb)